 - Burst or broken pipe caused by failure to keep electricity or heat in the building

 Getting Help for Water Damage Claims

 After sustaining water damage to your business, you don’t have a lot of time to spend fighting with your own commercial insurance company.
 Remember, your insurance policy is a contract.
 If you believe the insurer is not living up to its end of that contract, consider reaching out to an experienced lawyer for advice.

 The Fell Law Firm has deep experience in commercial insurance litigation, including cases involving water damage and denied claims.
-Our attorneys can meet you, assess your options and advise you accordingly.
+Mr. Fell can meet you, assess your options and advise you accordingly.
 Contact us today!